General Education Assessment

 Students will be able to identify the problems, challenges, and opportunities of an urban university.
 Students will also understand their relationship to both a local and global community and the social, political, and cultural issues therein.
 They will develop an appreciation for the meaning and global impact of urbanization.
 They will have an understanding of the U.S. and Missouri Constitutions and their impact on issues facing these various communities.
 They will engage with the UMKC community of learners.

 Assessment in General Education focuses on these eight learning outcomes and will consist of course-embedded assessments, standardized instruments, and student surveys/reflections.
-General education assessment will be coordinated by the University Assessment Committee and the Assistant Vice Provost for Assessment, but will be conducted primarily by faculty who are teaching General Education courses.
+General education assessment will be coordinated by the University Assessment Committee and the Director of Assessment, but will be conducted primarily by faculty who are teaching General Education courses.

 The full plan for assessing General Education is outlined in the following document: UMKC General Education Assessment Plan.
-In addition, a table that shows the relationships between the Missouri Department of Higher Education state level goals and UMKC's General Education learning outcomes is included here: MDHE Crosswalk.
+A table that shows the relationships between the Missouri Department of Higher Education state level goals and UMKC's General Education learning outcomes is included here: MDHE Crosswalk.